Sunitinib (Sutent ®)

 Back to top

-You should avoid taking the herbal remedy St John’s Wort while having sunitinib.
+You should avoid grapefruit and grapefruit juice and the herbal remedy St John’s Wort during treatment with sunitinib.
+This is because they can make it less effective.
 Some other medicines, including those that you can buy in a shop or chemist, can be harmful to take when you’re having sunitinib.
-Tell your doctor about any medicines you’re taking, including over-the-counter drugs, complementary therapies and herbal drugs.
+Tell your doctor about any medicines you’re taking, including over-the-counter drugs, supplements, complementary therapies and herbal drugs.

 Your ability to become pregnant or father a child may be affected by having this treatment.
 It’s important to discuss fertility with your doctor before starting treatment.